ezraermy/hello-react-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-- I would like to thank Microverse for helping me in my journey to become a Fullstack developer 🌹
+- I would like to thank Microverse for helping me in my journey to become a Fullstack developer

-- I would like to give credit to [Nelson Sakwa](https://www.behance.net/sakwadesignstudio) for his original design idea that inspired the creation of this app.
-The overall layout and design of this app were heavily influenced by his work, and I am grateful for the inspiration he provided.

 <p align="right"><a href="#readme-top">👆</a></p>